flownexus-lwm2m/flownexus/doc/source/architecture/django.rst

      of an update.

    Site
-     Represents a customer or tenant organization in a multi-site deployment.
+     Represents an organizational unit for grouping devices within a single deployment.
      Devices (Endpoints) belong to exactly one Site, and users can be assigned to one or multiple Sites with specific roles and permissions.